Why are you looking to buy best insulation for a garage door? If you like to know the right answer, keep reading.

 - Keep pests away from your garage.

 And in this article, you won’t find just one, but 10.
-This is the top 10 list with the best insulation for a garage door and their respective reviews.
+This is the top 10 list with the best garage insulation and their respective reviews.

 01. Owens Corning Garage Door Insulation Kit

 This insulation kit includes 8 panels of R-8 fiberglass, coated with a thin layer of vinyl on one side.
-The panels are very easy to install and all the required fasteners come with the product.
-The material included is sufficient to insulate a 9-feet width garage door.
+The panels are very easy and has DIY installation process and all the required fasteners come with the product.
+The material included is sufficient to insulate a 9-feet width garage.

 So each sheet has a dimension of 7X8 inches.
 They’re also durable, flexible and you can easily wash them using mild detergent.
 This insulation kit provides superior thermal performance.
 So it reduces up to 20% noise transfer from the outside environment.